 The first ingredient is chicken, closely followed by freshly prepared duck.
 The chicken makes up about 31% of the recipe and the duck about 8%.
 Since duck isn’t as common in most dog foods, it is a different flavor to mix it up for your pup.

 The primary sources of carbohydrates come from sweet potatoes, lentils, and flaxseed.
-Prebiotics are included in the food to give your dog help digesting it.
+Prebiotics are included in the food to give your dog help digest it.
 This food is grain-free for those dogs that have gluten sensitivity.
 There are glucosamine and chondroitin to support healthy joint and bone development.
-It also has salmon oil for a healthy source of omega-3 fatty acids.
+It also has salmon oil as a healthy source of omega-3 fatty acids.